sorted01/Filametrix/README.md

 - 1x Knife holder

 #### Cutting point on gantry
-- 2x 2020 25mm corner mount
+- 1x depressor mount
-- tbd.
-I will design a small guide for the M3x40 Screw (works without as well)
+- 1x depressor

 ### Parts list - considering you already have a Stealthburner with Dragon Hotend